WHY YOU CAN TRUST JERRY

 Successful completion of defensive driving also may reduce the number of points on your driving record.
 It can also serve to reduce fines associated with the traffic issues that resulted in the court order to take defensive driving in the first place.

 With a court order to complete a defensive driving course, it usually must be done in person rather than online.
 That way the course instructor can verify your identity and properly credit your driving record.
-These classes are often eight hours long, so be sure to bring a jacket for cold rooms, drink, and a lunch.

-2. Saving money on insurance premiums
+Saving on insurance premiums

 It is not unusual for car insurance companies to reward good driving, whether it is assessed by how long you've gone without a traffic mishap on your record or by actively seeking good education through a defensive driving course.
 To earn kudos from your insurance provider, there are often more course options than when being compelled by the court to get driver re-education.